ElektraInitiative/libelektra/doc/GOALS.md

 Elektra!
 This makes your code not only portable towards more systems, but also enables global improvements in the configuration systems.

 3.)
 Extensibility

 There are so many variants of

-- storage formats
+- Storage formats
-- frontend integrations
+- Frontend integrations
-- bindings
+- Bindings

 Nearly every aspect of Elektra must be extremely extensible.
 On the other side semantics must be very clear and well defined